Lectures on AKSZ Sigma Models for Physicists: Quantization

-Next the gauge fixing fermion $\Psi(\Phi)$ of ghost number $1$ is considered to restrict the path integral to $L$ on the space of all fields.
-This is a function of only fields and ghosts and not antifields.
-All the antifields are fixed by the gauge fixing fermion.
-We take a gauge fixing fermion $\Psi$:
+Next, the gauge fixing fermion $\Psi(\Phi)$ of ghost number one is determined such that it restricts the path integral to the subspace of the gauge fixed fields and ghosts.
+We take the gauge fixing fermion as